-What to Wear to a Wedding In The Summer: Five Dress Codes Decoded
+Exactly What to Wear to Each Type of Summer Wedding

 Cocktail Attire

-Cocktail attire doesn’t have to be synonymous with little black dress.
-This color-blocked number will stand out among the rest of the guests—in a good way.
+Cocktail attire doesn't have to be synonymous with little black dress.
+A color-blocked number, like this Staud Takeshi dress, will stand out among the rest of the guests—in a good way.

-Staud Takeshi Dress, $85; at Staud; & Other Stories Heel Strap Leather Sandalette, $95; at & Other Stories; Eddie Borgo Chet Minaudiere in Linen, $1,390; at Eddie Borgo; Mango Tear Earrings, $9.99; at Mango

 Photo: